Rotationplasty: Procedure

 In the actual procedure, the bone affected by the tumor, as well as a small part of the healthy femoral and occasionally tibia bone, is removed.
 A portion of the leg removed; the ankle joint is then turned 180 degrees and is reattached to the thigh.
 They are held together by plates and screws until they have healed naturally.
 The surgery can take anywhere from 6 to 10 hours, with a day or two in intensive care.
 The leg is kept in a cast for 6 to 12 weeks.
 After the leg has sufficiently healed, the leg can be fitted for a prosthetic.

 Advantages and disadvantages

+Advantages

 Rotationplasty allows the use of the knee joint, whereas amputation would result in loss of that joint.
 Therefore, it provides a better attachment point and range of motion for a prosthetic limb.
 As a result, children who have had rotationplasty can play sports, run, climb, and do more than would be possible with a jointless prosthetic.
 After the procedure, the leg is durable; patients do not typically have to undergo additional surgeries.

+Disadvantages

 Rotationplasty can result in poor circulation throughout the leg, infection, nerve injuries, bone healing complications, and fracture of the leg.
-The appearance of the leg after rotationplasty may be considered unusual.